Dayton.FYI

 These are the systems that collect, organize, and make accessible the raw material that journalists, analysts, Documenters, and residents use.

-In Tier 2: voluntary aggregation of public records that are already publicly available but not consolidated or navigable — city contracts, property transfers, building permits, zoning decisions.
-Obtained through standard records requests, organized geographically, made searchable.
-A demonstration of what becomes possible when public records are treated as a navigable resource.
+In Tier 2: the library would consist of an aggregation of public records that are already publicly available but not consolidated or easily navigable — city contracts, property transfers, building permits, zoning decisions, etc. These are records that are obtained through standard records requests, organized geographically, made searchable.
+(The City of Dayton has a relatively transparent portal for these requests — how this is incorporated, as well as records from other agencies and bodies that fall under the “local” jurisdiction, remains an open question.)

 Open API

-All collected data available through a public API, free of charge.
-Other news organizations, researchers, app developers, and community organizations can build on the Info District’s data without permission or payment.
-Bulk access to datasets containing personal identifying information is subject to the responsible access provisions described in Section V.
+All the data collected by the Info District should be made available through a public API, free of charge.
+Other news organizations, researchers, app developers, and community organizations can build on the Info District’s data without permission, for free.
+Data containing personal identifying information is subject to the privacy rules and guidelines outlined in Section V.

 Conversational Document Assistant.
 A working interface where any resident can ask questions of dense public documents — the city budget, the zoning code, a TIF district agreement — in plain language and receive sourced, cited answers.
 “How much did the city spend on sidewalk repair?” answered with the relevant line item and page number.
 Individual query data is not retained in a manner that links questions to individuals — the tool serves the resident, it does not surveil them.